USEPA/ejscreen-multisite-open/README.md

 **Note that EJAM is still in active development, not yet released for anything other than testing, even internally.
-For an interim, related tool, please see [EJAM’s ejscreenapi app.](https://rstudio-connect.dmap-stage.aws.epa.gov/content/374e6403-c660-4692-b62f-61139d1fef69/)**
+For an interim, related tool being tested, please see [EJAM’s ejscreenapi app.](https://rstudio-connect.dmap-stage.aws.epa.gov/content/374e6403-c660-4692-b62f-61139d1fef69/)**

 # What is EJAM?